-Unusually, Mullvad has only one pricing plan at €5 (around $5.20) per month.
-Whether you pay for one month, one year or a decade, the price stays the same.
-Compared to other monthly plans, this is quite cheap, but since there’s no loyalty discount as such, the service can appear a bit pricey.
-Surfshark, for example, is priced at around $2.49 per month before deals if you pay for two years.
+Unusually, Mullvad has only one pricing plan at €5 (around $5.40) per month.
+Whether you pay for one month, one year, or a decade, the price stays the same, and this is pretty cheap compared to plans you'll find elsewhere.
+Customers still miss out on huge potential savings, however, as there are no loyalty discounts.
+For example, Surfshark comes in at around $2.49 per month before deals if you purchase a two-year subscription.

-To get started with Mullvad you don’t need an email address, name, country, or any personal details.
-Instead, the service generates an account number which is the only thing needed.
-To remain fully anonymous the company accepts Bitcoin, Monero, Bitcoin Cash, and there’s even a 10% discount if you use the aforementioned cryptocurrencies.
+As mentioned earlier, you don't need to input your email address, name, country, or other personal details to get started.
+Instead, the service generates an account number, which is all you need.
+You can shore up your anonymity even further by paying via Bitcoin, Bitcoin Cash, and Monero, and there's a 10% discount if you use the aforementioned cryptocurrencies.

-If that’s too much hassle for you, the company accepts PayPal, Swish, bank transfer, and credit card payments.
-The most unusual option here is the ability to pay with cold hard cash.
-You need to put the cash and payment token (which is randomly generated on their website) in an envelope and send it to Mullvad, and you’re done.
-This is an awesome option if you truly wish to keep yourself anonymous.
-The company accepts a wide range of currencies including USD.
+Don't worry if that all sounds like a lot of hassle—Mullvad accepts PayPal, Swish, bank transfer, and credit card payments.
+It's even possible to pay with cold, hard cash.
+Simply put the money and your payment token (which is randomly generated on the VPN website) in an envelope and send it to Mullvad directly.
+This is an awesome, if unusual, option to take advantage of if you're serious about flying under the radar, and the company accepts a wide range of currencies (including USD).

-It's worth noting that Mullvad no longer supports subscriptions for privacy reasons.
+It's worth noting that Mullvad no longer supports renewals for privacy reasons.
 This means that you'll need to resubscribe manually at the end of your plan to continue using the service.

 Does Mullvad have a free trial?

-No. Mullvad says it avoids them because many "free" VPN trials actually come at a cost, whether it's annoying intro ads, data collection in some form, or limited functionality.
+No. Mullvad says it avoids them because so many VPN free trials actually come at a cost, whether it's annoying intro ads, data collection in some form, or limited functionality.

-However, the company does offer a 30-day money back guarantee (except for cash payments due to anti-money laundering regulations).
-So you can effectively sign up to Mullvad and try it out risk-free, even without a "free trial".
+However, the company does offer a 30-day money-back guarantee (unless you're paying with cash, thanks to anti-money laundering regulations).
+So you can effectively sign up to Mullvad and try it out risk-free without an official "free trial".

 How private is Mullvad?